Women in Business Q&A: Cristina DeVito, CEO of Mudderella

 New issue of Dartmouth Engineer magazine

 The newest issue of Dartmouth Engineer, the magazine of Thayer School of Engineering, is now online.
-Features: The Power of Small Cures; The Business Case for Sustainability; Engineering Entrepreneurs.
+Features: Growth Factors; Room to Operate; Schools of Thought.

 The Future Of Genomics In Cancer Care

 Dartmouth engineer Sean Hogan ’88, VP of Healthcare, IBM, explains why genomic medicine is one of the greatest advances in treating cancer.

 The 2014 Midas List: More Liberal Arts-Trained Tech Investors Than You Might Expect

 March 26, 2014 | Forbes